 At Tumulu Park you can find the Cheonmachong Tomb (which I listed above) and the Cheomseongdae Observatory (which I listed below).
 These ones are not tombs you can go into, however, it is a nice park to wander and see the large hills.
 Not all the tombs have been excavated or found.
 Keep in mind that climbing any of the hills is punishable with a $20,000 fine.

 I highly suggest you rent a taxi for the evening and take the night tour in Gyeongju.
 It’s really a beautiful tour and we found it to be totally worth the money.
 To rent the taxi driver for the evening, it cost us about 50,000 won.
 The taxi driver even drove us to a local museum to explore while we waited until the sun went down.
 You can easily do some of these things during the day, however, I highly suggest you wait to enjoy these during the night tour.
+The night tour is where I saw some of my favorite places to visit in Gyeongju.

 I suggest you chat with your hotel accommodations about a night tour or you can book a private rental here.